Plains All American Pipeline (PAA) Gains As Market Dips: What You Should Know

-Heading into today, shares of the oil and gas transportation and storage company had lost 1.1% over the past month, lagging the Oils-Energy sector's gain of 4.72% and the S&P 500's gain of 2.08% in that time.
+Heading into today, shares of the oil and gas transportation and storage company had gained 1.69% over the past month, lagging the Oils-Energy sector's gain of 3.68% and outpacing the S&P 500's gain of 0.89% in that time.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.28 per share and revenue of $57.05 billion, which would represent changes of +1.59% and -0.5%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Plains All American Pipeline.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Plains All American Pipeline.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.61% higher.
-Plains All American Pipeline currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.61% higher.
+Plains All American Pipeline is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that Plains All American Pipeline has a Forward P/E ratio of 11.94 right now.
-For comparison, its industry has an average Forward P/E of 12.42, which means Plains All American Pipeline is trading at a discount to the group.
+In terms of valuation, Plains All American Pipeline is currently trading at a Forward P/E ratio of 12.22.
+For comparison, its industry has an average Forward P/E of 12.66, which means Plains All American Pipeline is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report